 Considering the immense amount of pollution that is created by relatively small cars and other ground vehicles, it make a lot of sense that airplanes are significantly worse.
 Airplanes are far less abundant than cars and don’t contribute as much to the total human impact, but they are still a large concern that should be addressed.

 According to the International Energy Agency, “Air travel contributes about 1 gigaton of CO2 to the Earth’s atmosphere each year.”
 To put 1 gigaton into perspective, that is about 2.5% of yearly global CO2 emissions.
-Below we have compiled some statistics from the National Air Traffic Controllers Association and Federal Aviation Administration:
+Below, we have compiled some statistics from the National Air Traffic Controllers Association and the Federal Aviation Administration:

 Around 70% of an airplanes exhaust is comprised of CO2, around 30% is H2O, and the other less than 1% include pollutants such as methane, nitrogen oxides, sulfur oxides, and more.
-All of those pollutants are greenhouse gasses that are linked to climate change and contribute to worsening air quality.
+All of those pollutants are greenhouse gases that are linked to climate change and contribute to worsening air quality.

 As easy as it would be to simply recommend that you should just stop flying in planes if you can (which we do recommend), we also understand that flying is an integral part of modern society and people need to fly to travel long distances.
 Here are our recommendations: